-26.8 Point Releases
+26.9 Point Releases

-Bug fixes may be implemented and targeted as the .x branch.
-These should lead to a new point release, another tag.
-For example, a fix for a problem with 1.9.0 will be merged into 1.9.x, and then released by tagging 1.9.1.
+Bug fixes may be implemented and targeted on the .x release branch.
+These should lead to a new point release, and another tag.
+For example, a fix for a problem with the v1.9.0 release will be merged into v1.9.x release branch, and then released by tagging v1.9.1.